Experience sampling method: In clinical practice

 Increasingly, ESM is being tested as a clinical monitoring tool in psychiatric and psychological treatments.
 Patients then use ESM to monitor themselves for several weeks or months and discuss feedback based on their ESM data with their clinician.
 Patients and clinicians are enthusiastic about the clinical use of ESM.
 Qualitative studies suggest ESM may increase insight and awareness, help personalize treatments, and improve communication between patient and clinician.
 ESM may be viewed as an improved form of registration and monitoring already often used in psychiatric treatments, and may therefore be an excellent fit.
 Randomized controlled trials so far show mixed evidence for the efficacy of ESM in improving symptoms and functioning in patients with depression, although many more trials in diverse clinical populations are currently underway.

-Several tools are being developed to aid clinicians in using personalized ESM diaries in treatment such as PETRA and m-Path.
+Several tools are being developed to aid clinicians in using personalized ESM diaries in treatment such as PETRA, m-Path, and StudyRun.
 PETRA is a Dutch tool with which patients and clinicians can construct a personalized ESM diary and examine personalized feedback together.
 PETRA is developed in collaboration with patients and clinicians and integrated in electronic personal health records (PHR) to facilitate easy access. m-Path is a freely accessible flexible platform to facilitate real-time monitoring as well as real-life interventions.
 Practitioners are able to create new questionnaires and interventions from scratch or can use existing templates shared by the community.
+StudyRun is a commercial mobile sensing platform that supports experience sampling on iOS and Android through scheduled ESM surveys with branching logic, alongside photo, audio and cognitive tasks.
+It also supports micro-randomisation and rule-based triggers for just-in-time adaptive interventions, and combines survey responses with background smartphone sensor streams in a single exportable dataset.